All Products

 Blocked Regions

-Add regions to the blacklist or whitelist.
+The regions to include on the blacklist or whitelist.

 6. Click OK to complete the configuration.